-If you are running out of storage space on your iPhone or iPad or it seems to be getting slower, then you could benefit from clearing the cache that apps use.
-This cached data includes all the files and images that are kept in your device’s memory, which is meant to help apps avoid having to request the same data repeatedly, creating a better user experience.
+If you are running out of storage space on your iPhone or iPad or you have noticed that it’s overall performance seems to be getting slower, then you could benefit from clearing the cache that certain apps use.
+This cached data includes all the files and images that are kept in your iPhone or iPad’s storage, which is meant to help apps avoid having to request the same data repeatedly, creating a better user experience.
 While clearing the cache in the commonly used Safari App is quick and easy to do, there will be a different process to clear the cache from third-party apps.
 In this article, we’ll first look at how to wipe out the Safari cache on iPhone and iPad and then tackle the other apps.

 How to Clear Safari Cache

 The following steps clear all cookies and web data cached on your device by Safari, although AutoFill information remains unchanged.
 Note that when you clear Safari browsing history on a device running iOS 11 or higher, the same logs are cleared on any other devices signed into the same iCloud account.

 - Open the Settings app on your iPhone or iPad and scroll down to Safari in the list.

 - Scroll to the Privacy & Security section and tap the blue Clear History and Website Data option near the bottom of the menu.
 (Note that this setting might be grayed out if there’s already no history to clear or if parental controls are set for websites.)

 - Tap Clear History and Data in the popup pane to confirm.

 How to Clear iPhone Cache for Third-Party Apps

 The way to clear the cache used by third-party apps on your iPhone varies from app to app.